Indizr/desmond/readme.md

 # Desmond (Beta)

-Desmond is a responsive CSS theme for static web pages.
+Desmond is a responsive, Bootstrap-based theme for static web pages.
+We use it in production at https://indizr.com

-### Features

-- Simple two-column responsive design for larger screens, with a mainbar, sidebar, nav area, and footer.

-- Default fonts PT Serif and Hattori Hanzo are self-hosted, for better performance.

-To see a live sample page using the Desmond theme, visit https://indizr.com/lab/desmond/

 Desmond is, and always will be, free to use under MIT license.
 It is under active development, so we welcome feedback, pull requests, bug reports, etc. via https://github.com/indizr/desmond/

 Peter A. McKay
 Founder
 Indizr
+peter[at]indizr[dot]com
 <a href="https://twitter.com/peteramckay">@peteramckay</a>